 6. Do you supplement the cows’ diets with salt or minerals?

-Cows are given free choice of a variety of minerals!
+Cows are given minerals buffet style!
 Minerals are purchased from Agri-Dynamics and include the following minerals: Calcium, Magnesium, Vitamin A/D/D3/E, Iodine, Selenium, Zinc, Phosphorus, Copper, Sodium, Cobalt, Manganese, Kelp, etc.

 7. Do you vaccinate your cows?
 For what?